Working with the Insurance Company After a Car Accident

 There are many things that you can do that can cause your coverage to get dropped.
 For example, if you are caught driving under the influence, then you can lose your coverage.
 You may also have your coverage dropped if you do not tell your insurance company that there is someone else who drives your car regularly.

 No matter what kind of accident you experienced, speaking with the insurance company can be a confusing and overwhelming experience.
-Take the guesswork out of your car accident claim, and talk to our Los Angeles auto accident lawyers today.
+Take the guesswork out of your car accident claim, and talk to our auto accident lawyers today.
 Contact Banafshe Law Firm today for a free consultation on your case.